-We expect professional fees to increase \$0.4 million (23%) in fiscal 2009 due to higher legal fees for collection actions.
+Professional fees increased \$0.3 million (20%) in fiscal 2009 due to higher legal fees for collection actions.
 We expect professional fees to decrease \$0.4 million (21%) in fiscal 2010 as a result of completing legal actions in fiscal 2009.
 We expect only inflationary growth in professional service costs over the remainder of the planning period.